Germany 2-0 Israel: Gomez and Schurrle strike to round off Low's preparations for Euro 2012 with a win

 By Keeghann Sinanan

-A clinical finish from Mario Gomez gave Joachim Low's side the lead just before the halftime break, and substitute Andre Schurrle put the match beyond any doubt with a sumptuous effort eight minutes from time.
+A clinical finish from Mario Gomez gave Joachim Low's side the lead just before the half-time break, and substitute Andre Schurrle put the match beyond any doubt with a sumptuous effort eight minutes from time.

 After a disappointing loss to Switzerland five days earlier, the win was a welcome boost for the Germans, who never needed to get out of second gear against an Israel side happy to invite them to attack.

-There will definitely be tougher challenges ahead for the Mannschaft, however, as their campaign in Poland and Ukraine is set to commence against Portugal in eight days' time, with matches against fellow favorites Netherlands and Denmark also to come in Group B.
+There will definitely be tougher challenges ahead for the Mannschaft, however, as their campaign in Poland and Ukraine is set to commence against Portugal in eight days' time, with matches against fellow favourites Netherlands and Denmark also to come in Group B.

-It took 19 minutes for them to register its first sight on goal, though it came from an unfamiliar source.
+It took 19 minutes for them to register their first sight on goal, though it came from an unfamiliar source.
 A quick turn by Jerome Boateng inside the area manufactured an inch of space, but his shot rebounded off the woodwork.